NoClueBruh/NoClueLang/README.md

 ### NoClueLang by NoClueBruh
-**Most stuff in NoClueLang work a little bit different from other languages!**
+**Most stuff in NoClueLang work a little different compared to other languages (that actually good)!**

-**I made this language on my own without any tutorials because that would ruin the fun wouldn't it**
+> This language was made without the use of any tutorial or any research at all.
+> And it really shows, just take a look at the source code 🍝

 # Types
 There are 3 types supported by NoClueLang and they are the following;
 - _int_